 Below, we’ve provided the temperature ranges for each level of doneness.
 For a perfectly cooked steak, remove it from the heat when it is 5°F below the desired temperature.

 Resting your steak is essential for achieving a perfectly cooked steak.
 Allowing your steak to rest for at least 5 minutes before serving gives time for the residual heat in the steak to finish cooking to the desired temperature.
 Also, this step locks in the juices in the steak, creating a perfectly tender and juicy result.

 We love the griddle and make no apologies for that.
-There are many reasons why a griddle is an excellent substitute for a grill when it comes to cooking steak.
+There are many reasons why a griddle is an excellent substitute for a grill or a skillet when it comes to cooking steak.